 Analyses were conducted on the final dataset.
-A total of 23 responses were received via the electronic questionnaire platform.
+A total of 72 responses were received via the electronic questionnaire platform for the Singapore sample.
 The following section details the findings in each of the four main capability areas: Financial, Business Environment, Marketing and Cross-cultural Management.
 The detailed statistical data can be found in Appendix 6.

-In each section, the top three required capabilities are reported, together with the top two ideal ways of acquiring the required capabilities.
+In each section, the top three required capabilities are reported, together with the top two ideal ways of acquiring each.
 The ranked importance of the capabilities is also presented.
-It is noteworthy that capabilities required by the companies are at times ranked to be not as important compared to the rest of the capabilities in the cluster.
-A possible reason could be that the companies have already acquired the more important capabilities, hence, their requirement of those important capabilities is much lower, compared to the less important capabilities.
+It is noteworthy that capabilities required are at times ranked to be not as important compared to the rest of the capabilities in the cluster.
+A possible reason could be that the companies have already acquired the more important capabilities; hence, their requirement of those important capabilities is much lower.